Need help to write a letter of demand :

 What is a Letter of Demand (LOD)?

-A letter of demand (‘LOD’) is a formal letter that a person sends to another, demanding their compliance on certain matters by the receiver of the letter.
-It is usually done as a courtesy so as to avoid the need to haul the receiver to court to contest the matter in court.
+A letter of demand (‘LOD’) is a formal letter demanding the sender’s compliance on certain matters by the receiver.
+Therefore, the need to haul the receiver to contest the matter in court can be avoided.

 - Payment of a debt that is due to the sender;